Sharing is caring!

 ℹ️ troubleshooting tips

-• melty – If your frozé gets melty, you can pop it back in the freezer to firm up.
+• melty – if your frozen drink is too melted, you can pop it back in the freezer to firm up.
 It will not fully freeze because of the alcohol content, but freezing it again will keep it from turning totally liquid.
-If your blender doesn’t fit in your freezer, you can pour the froze into a large zip-top bag and place it in the freezer.
+If your blender doesn’t fit in your freezer, you can pour your drink into a large zip-top bag and place it in the freezer.
 This is also a super genius way to bring it to a pool party or beach bash. 😏

-• too sweet – If things are too sweet for your liking, you can squeeze a bit of lemon juice into the mix to balance it out.
+• too sweet – If your drink tastes a bit too sweet, you can squeeze a bit of lemon juice into the mix to balance it out.

 🔆 top tip